 Category Description

-Variable label outflows job tenure <4 years
+Variable label Outflows job tenure <4 years

 Variable name aus_senio_1

 Data type Numerical

 Origin ВеН

 Detailed description This variable contains the number of worker outflows in the respective year after 1-3 years of job tenure.
 It must be taken into account that the value 0 can also be attributed to the employee group not being represented in the establishment in the previous year.
-Detailed information on the definition of outflows can be found in Section 5.2.5.1.
+Detailed information on the definition of outflows can be found in Outflows (aus_ges).

 Sensitive variable No

 Notes This variable is a component of the BHP extension file "worker flows", which is only made available to users on application.